dream-horizon-org/raven-thunder/docs/docs/getting-started/core-entities.md

 ---

-## Behaviour Tags
+## Behaviour

-**Behaviour Tags** enable you to establish relationships between user journeys (CTAs).
-They allow you to group one or more CTAs under the same behavior tag and control their overall frequency and visibility.
+**Behaviour** enables you to establish relationships between user journeys (CTA Journeys).
+They allow you to group one or more CTA Journeys under the same behavior and control their overall frequency and visibility.

 ### Purpose

-Behaviour Tags help you:
+Behaviour helps you:
-- **Group Related CTAs**: Link multiple CTAs that are part of the same user journey or campaign
+- **Group Related CTA Journeys**: Link multiple CTA Journeys that are part of the same user journey or campaign
-- **Control Overall Frequency**: Set frequency limits across all linked CTAs
+- **Control Overall Frequency**: Set frequency limits across all linked CTA Journeys
-- **Manage CTA Relationships**: Define rules for when certain CTAs should be shown or hidden based on other CTAs
+- **Manage CTA Journey Relationships**: Define rules for when certain CTA Journeys should be shown or hidden based on other CTA Journeys

-### Creating a Behaviour Tag
+### Creating a Behaviour

-When creating a Behaviour Tag, you need to configure three main sections:
+When creating a Behaviour, you need to configure three main sections:

 #### 1. Behaviour Details

 **Name** (Mandatory)
-- Add a unique name for your behavior tag
+- Add a unique name for your behavior
-- This name will be used to identify and reference the tag
+- This name will be used to identify and reference the behaviour

 **Description** (Optional)
-- Add a description to explain the purpose of this behaviour tag
+- Add a description to explain the purpose of this behaviour
-- Helps team members understand the tag's intent
+- Helps team members understand the behaviour's intent

-**Select Journeys (CTAs)**
+**Select Journeys (CTA Journeys)**
-- All active CTAs will be visible in the dropdown
+- All active CTA Journeys will be visible in the dropdown
-- CTAs that are already selected by another behaviour tag will be marked as **disabled**
+- CTA Journeys that are already selected by another behaviour will be marked as **disabled**
-- You can select one or more CTAs to link to this behaviour tag
+- You can select one or more CTA Journeys to link to this behaviour

 #### 2. Behavior Frequency

-The frequency settings for Behaviour Tags work similarly to CTA frequency settings.
+The frequency settings for Behaviour work similarly to CTA Journey frequency settings.
 You can control:

-- **Session Frequency**: Maximum number of times the behaviour tag (across all linked CTAs) can be shown per user session
+- **Session Frequency**: Maximum number of times the behaviour (across all linked CTA Journeys) can be shown per user session
 - **Window Frequency**: Maximum number of times within a specific time window (e.g., per day, per week)
 - **Lifespan Frequency**: Maximum number of times in the user's lifetime

-This ensures that even if multiple CTAs are linked to a behaviour tag, the overall exposure is controlled.
+This ensures that even if multiple CTA Journeys are linked to a behaviour, the overall exposure is controlled.

-#### 3. Journey Validation Rule (CTA Relation)
+#### 3. Journey Validation Rule (CTA Journey Relation)

-This section allows you to define relationships between CTAs:
+This section allows you to define relationships between CTA Journeys:

-**Show CTA Rules**
+**Show CTA Journey Rules**
-- Define when certain CTAs should be shown
+- Define when certain CTA Journeys should be shown
 - Options:
-  - **ANY**: Show if any of the specified CTAs meet conditions
+  - **ANY**: Show if any of the specified CTA Journeys meet conditions
-  - **LIST**: Show only if specific CTAs from the list meet conditions
+  - **LIST**: Show only if specific CTA Journeys from the list meet conditions
-  - **REST**: Show if CTAs not in the specified list meet conditions
+  - **REST**: Show if CTA Journeys not in the specified list meet conditions

-**Hide CTA Rules**
+**Hide CTA Journey Rules**
-- Define when certain CTAs should be hidden
+- Define when certain CTA Journeys should be hidden
 - Uses the same rule types (ANY, LIST, REST)
-- Helps prevent conflicting or overlapping CTAs from showing simultaneously
+- Helps prevent conflicting or overlapping CTA Journeys from showing simultaneously

 ### Example Use Case

-Imagine you have a "New User Onboarding" behaviour tag:
+Imagine you have a "New User Onboarding" behaviour:

-1. **Linked CTAs**:
+1. **Linked CTA Journeys**:
    - "Welcome Screen"
    - "Tutorial Guide"
    - "First Action Prompt"

 2. **Frequency**:
-   - Session limit: 3 (total across all three CTAs)
+   - Session limit: 3 (total across all three CTA Journeys)
    - Window limit: 5 per day

-3. **CTA Relations**:
+3. **CTA Journey Relations**:
    - Show "Tutorial Guide" only if "Welcome Screen" was shown
    - Hide "First Action Prompt" if "Tutorial Guide" is active